solid/authentication-panel/HttpSignature.md

 The keys can also be relative to the server of course (or `DID`s).

-Instead of listing agents individually in the acl they can also be listed as belonging to a group
+Instead of listing agents individually in the ACL they can also be listed as belonging to a group

 ```turtle